blog image

 How Property Taxes Are Calculated?

 Property taxes are typically calculated by multiplying the assessed value of the property by the tax rate.
 The assessor’s office determines the assessed value, which is typically a percentage of the property’s market value.
-The tax rate is set by local government bodies, such as a city or county council.
+Movers and homeowners alike should be aware that the tax rate is set by local government bodies, such as a city or county council.

 How Do Property Taxes Affect Rental Income Flow?